Love tussle tarnishes Zimbabwe PM Tsvangirai

 The sums compare to per capita GDP of $800 a year in Zimbabwe, where government workers earn an average $300 a month.
 Making matters worse for Tsvangirai is his recent move into a $3 million state residence.

-Mugabe's ZANU-PF is certain to pounce on Tsvangirai's private life in any election campaign, using it to paint him as an unreliable leader.
-Politburo member Jonathan Moyo has derided Tsvangirai in newspapers for having an "open zip and shut mind".
+ZANU-PF is certain to pounce on Tsvangirai's private life in any election campaign, using it to paint him as an unreliable leader.
+Politburo member Jonathan Moyo has derided Tsvangirai in newspaper columns for his "open zip and shut mind" politics.

 (Reporting by MacDonald Dzirutwe; Editing by Ed Cropley and Matthew Tostevin)